LarryLester42.com

 Some say that Kansas City has the best black baseball, the best blues and the best “Q” in the nation.
 It has been called the heart of America, a cultural melting pot and home to the Kansas City Monarchs.

 Blackball began in K.C. with the Maroons in 1890.
-However, it wasn’t until 1922, when the Kansas City Monarchs triumphed over the Kansas City Blues, of the American Association, that black players received national attention.
+However, it wasn’t until 1922, when the Kansas City Monarchs triumphed over the Kansas City Blues, of the American Association, that Black players received national attention.
 The Monarchs produced several championship teams and major league players, and became black baseball’s longest running and most stable franchise.

 Each paperback includes: 128 pages, and at least 160 photographs